chorus-ai/data_acq_SOP/sop-website/docs/Data-Uploading/Data_uploading.md

 ### The EHR folder

-This folder should include structured and unstructured 14 OMOP clinical data files as found here (https://ohdsi.github.io/CommonDataModel/cdm54.html#Clinical_Data_Tables).
+This folder should include structured and unstructured 13 OMOP clinical data files(exluding specimen table) as found here (https://ohdsi.github.io/CommonDataModel/cdm54.html#Clinical_Data_Tables).
 We are not requiring actual notes to be included in the "note_text" field of the NOTE table, but since working with the NOTE_NLP table would greatly benefit from access to foreign keys only present in the NOTE table.
 Thus the note table should at least contain core identifiers (note_id), descriptors (note_type_concept_id and note_class_concept_id) as well as there foreign keys to PERSON, VISIT_OCURRENCE, VISIT_DETAILS.
 Each of these table will be in the form of comma delimited files with header rows, with only the records pertaining to the person_id of interest.
 It will be a centralized responsibility to collate all patients from all sites into a queryable environment.

 ### The Waveforms folder